Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

-Follow this guide about getting tested for COVID-19 and what to do if you or someone you know tests positive, including notifying the University.
+Follow this guide about getting tested for COVID-19 and what to do if you or someone you know tests positive, including notifying the University for support and advice.

 Every time you come

 We all have a role to play to keep our campuses and community safe.

 All students and staff are reminded to:

 - Check the list of on-campus cases and impacts before you leave home

 - Do not attend campus if you have symptoms and please get tested